cDNA & EST FAQ

 What are "IP" or "MIP" clones and what library are these clones from?

 cDNA clones submitted to Genbank that have the BDGP identifier starting with IP or MIP have been isolated from a directed screening process.
-Clones isolated from this screen have been PCR amplified using a mixture of 4 different plasmid cDNA libraries as template.
-These include the GH, LD, LP, and SD cDNA libraries.
+Clones isolated from this screen have been PCR amplified using an individual plasmid cDNA lirary, or a mixture of up to 6 different cDNA libraries, as template.
+These include any of the libraries listed above.
 For further details please see the iPCR Screen page.

 Does the BDGP have an ORFeome project?